 This is a select choir of up to 16 voices.
 Membership will vary based on ability and voicing.
-This class emphasizes repertoire in pop and jazz styles, and requires a skillful ear to hear and maintain close harmonies.
-Students will study music theory, sight reading, and music appreciation through class participation, performances and District Music Festival.
-Prerequisite(s): Audition and selection required -AND- Concurrent enrollment in a music ensemble.
+This class explores advanced classical choral literature as well as repertoire in pop and jazz styles.
+It requires particularly strong music-reading and listening skills to learn music quickly and maintain close harmonies.
+Students will study advanced music theory concepts, sight reading, and music appreciation through class participation, performances and District Music Festival.
+Prerequisite(s): Audition and selection required; Concurrent enrollment in a music ensemble; Director's signature.

-6575 Music Theory Careers Prep
+6575 Music Theory Careers Prep Grades: 11-12 1.0 Credit